min2ha/ukwa-site/content/target/67056/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit trade proposals will not be published until after EU summit

 Theresa May announced that detailed plans on the UK's post-Brexit future would not be published until after the June 2018 EU summit.